AndrewLuyt/divvy-bikeshare/analyze-data.md

     started and ended in each sector.
     -   is it better to do straight line, or horizontal + vert distances (“manhattan distance”) and add them?
+-   Bike Motion maps: calculate total “bike miles” moved in a certain direction to make the abstract arrows more concrete.
 -   visualize timelapse behaviour
     -   trips starting from a sector, with scrubbable hour (tableau!)
         -   or as an animation